EU Projects Zone

 The Commission aims to foster and facilitate this nascent development via the plans recently put forward for the next MFF.
 The ambition is to bridge research and innovation to be supported by Horizon Europe, with investments in smart grids and the operational digital platforms, which will contribute to the digitalisation of energy, under the new CEF2 programme and the large-scale deployment of services envisaged under the Digital Europe Programme.

-In the EU funded projects zone these challenges will be presented!
+In the EU funded projects zone these challenges were presented

 Heidi Tuiskula, Innovation Manager of H2020 RESOLVD project